 The government also asserts that Mr. Ridgeway was “mistaken” about Mr. Slough firing the initial, fatal shots from his M-4 rifle, claiming falsely, again without record citation, that “every other Raven 23 member testified that Slough fired his M240, not his M-4.”
 Opp’n 14.
 Messrs.
 Randall and Mealy did not see what weapon Mr. Slough fired during the initial flurry of shots, and Mr. Randall did not observe anything ruling out the possibility that Mr. Slough had fired his M-4.
 11/29/18 PM Tr.
 3148:9-3149:3 (Randall); 11/26/18 PM Tr.
 2405:3 (Mealy) (“I didn’t look over until after the machine guns had already engaged”).
 Messrs.
 Watson and Murphy, the two earwitnesses, claimed that they heard Mr. Slough fire only his M240, but this is a powerful reason to conclude that their testimony cannot provide a basis to convict.
 We know as a matter of scientific certainty that their testimony about the nuanced sounds of gunfire is wrong; the scientific evidence from the government’s own ballistics expert established that Mr. Slough fired his M-4 that day.
 See Ex.
 4 (DX6337); 11/26/18 AM Tr.
 2299:16-21 (Giroux).
 The government concedes that Mr. Slough fired his M-4.
 Opp’n to Mot. for New Trial, ECF No. 1259, at 25.
 Moreover, like Mr. Ridgeway, Officer Moniem observed Mr. Slough and the other turret gunners fire their initial shots from their “rifles,” as opposed to the mounted M240 machine guns.
 11/19/18 AM Tr.
 2095:17-19 (Moniem) (“Question: And you could see those men pointing their rifles?
 Answer: Yes.”).

-The Physical Evidence Corroborated Slough’s Confessions and the Eyewitness Testimony
+The Physical Evidence Corroborated Slough’s Acknowledgments and the Eyewitness Testimony

-The physical and scientific evidence also corroborated that Mr. Slough, and not Mr. Slatten, was the shooter.
+The physical and scientific evidence also corroborated that Mr. Slough, and not Mr. Slatten, engaged the advancing white Kia.
 Because the government has no physical or scientific evidence on its side, the government says nothing in its brief about this evidence.

 As explained in Nick’s filings, that evidence was as follows: